m3verma/m3verma.github.io/NLP/Book_Speech_Language_Process/Chapter_3.md

 ## N-Grams

-Let’s begin with the task of computing $ P(w|h) $ , the probability of a word w given some history h.
+Let’s begin with the task of computing `P(w|h)`, the probability of a word w given some history h.
 Suppose the history h is “its water is so transparent that” and we want to know the probability that the next word is the :

 $$ P(the|\text{its water is so transparent that}) $$